-The Ring Billed Gull is a medium sized gull, they are quite similar similar to the Herring Gulls, but are smaller, with a bill that has a black ring around it.
-They have a white body and tail, along with the gray back and wings, and black wingtips.
-The juvenile is a mottled brown and pink legs and bill.
-As the young bird matures, the legs will turn yellow, and the bill will turn yellow and get its name sake ring.
+The Ring-Billed Gull is a medium-sized gull, they are quite similar to the Herring Gulls, but are smaller, with a bill that has a black ring around it.
+They have a white body and tail, along with a gray back and wings, and black wingtips.
+The juvenile is mottled brown and pink legs and bill.
+As the young bird matures, the legs will turn yellow, and the bill will turn yellow and get its namesake ring.

 These Gulls will migrate in flocks, following coastlines and river valleys.
-In the Pacific Northwest during the winter months you can see many along the coast.
-During the 20th century these gulls were in decline do to hunting, but now they have rebounded quite well and there are estimated to be around 3 to 4 million of them.
+In the Pacific Northwest during the winter months, you can see many along the coast.
+During the 20th century, these gulls were in decline due to hunting, but now they have rebounded quite well and there are estimated to be around 3 to 4 million of them.